 Following are examples of the classes of drugs:

 - Class A: Heroin, morphine, codeine methylbromide, benzylmorphine

 - Class B: Opium, opiates, amphetamine, barbiturics, substances from coca leaves

-- Class C: Depressants, narcotics, codeine, bufotenine, psilocyn
+- Class C: Depressants, narcotics, codeine, bufotenine, psilocybin

-- Class D: chloral hydrate, marihuana, Butyl Nitrite, barbital
+- Class D: chloral hydrate, marijuana, Butyl Nitrite, barbital

 - Class E: certain amounts of codeine, dihydrocodeine, ethylmorphine, diphenoxylate, opium

 A key point in defending your rights against drug charges is

 challenging the evidence against you.
 For instance, your attorney may try to fight a charge of drug possession